 - The "buttery spread" I use is Country Crock.
 Any butter spread, margarine, coconut oil, or regular butter will work great.

 - If you made your glaze too thin, you can let the glazed donut holes set for a few minutes, then dip them back into the glaze.

-- These donut holes are best served fresh, but will be great even for a few days.
-Store these in an airtight container at room temperature and enjoy throughout the week!
-Depending on how you coat these, they can also be reheated (although the glaze would melt, so be careful with that).
+- These donut holes are best served fresh but will be great as leftover donuts for a few days.
+Store these in an airtight container at room temperature and enjoy them throughout the week!
+Depending on how you coat these, they can also be reheated quickly in the microwave (although the glaze would melt, so be careful with that).